kswoll/sexy-proxy/README.md

 * It takes no arguments.
 This is because the invocation handler is the same for all the methods you may be intercepting, which could have wildly different arity.

-Thus, the *arguments* to your intercepted method `Arguments` property:
+Thus, the *arguments* to your intercepted method are contained in the  `Arguments`
+property:

     public object[] Arguments { get; set; }

-Naturally, if youre method has three parameters, then this array will contain three elements in parameter order.
+Naturally, if your method has three parameters, then this array will contain three elements in parameter order.
 Importantly, you may *modify* this array to dynamically change the arguments that will be passed on to the original implementation if and when you invoke `Proceed`.